The Evolving DNA of an Independent School

 A conversation between Sasaki principal Vinicius Gorgati and Lawrenceville School Head Master Steve Murray

-The Center for Innovation and Active Citizenship unites a range of learning environments together in one integrated building that brings a contemporary expression to campus while maintaining the scale and integrity of its surrounding context.
-The building is sited at the edge of the campus quad and within close proximity of Bourne Hall, one of the campus’ main historic buildings.Â
+The Center for Innovation and Active Citizenship is conceived as a next‑generation, integrated learning environment that translates the school’s 19th‑century civic ideals into a contemporary pedagogy of place.
+Uniting a range of learning environments together in one integrated building, the design brings a contemporary expression to campus while maintaining the scale and integrity of its surrounding context of the campus quad and close proximity to the campus’ main historic buildings.

 The building’s envelope at the ground floor is influenced by the site’s rocky outcrops; upper floors reflect the wooded nature of the campus